Almeric de Courcy, 23rd Baron Kingsale: Early life

 Kingsale was raised a Catholic by his parents but was then sent to Oxford for a Protestant education.
 Kingsale studied under Doctor John Fell, Dean of Christ Church and Bishop of Oxford.
 In a letter written in 1678 Fell complained that Kingsale was "addicted to the tennis court, proof against all Latin assaults and prone to kicking, beating and domineering over his sisters; ... fortified in the conceit that a title of honour was support enough, without the pedantry and trouble of book-learning."

 On 6 December 1681 Kingsale fought a duel with Charles Livingston, 2nd Earl of Newburgh and had Patrick Sarsfield as his second.

 When the Catholic King James II acceded the throne in 1685, he continued Kingsale's pension.
 Kingsale served as a captain in a troop of horse in the Irish army, later becoming Lieutenant Colonel of Patrick Sarsfield's regiment of horse.
 In 1689 he sat in the House of Lords of the Patriot Parliament.

 He was attainted in 1691 but obtained the reversal of his attainder in 1692.

 He sat in the House of Lords of the Irish parliament of 1692–1693, taking his seat on 25 October 1692.

 In 1692 he exercised before William III his privilege, supposed to have been granted to his ancestor John in 1203, to remain covered before the king.
 He probably did this in London as William had left Ireland on 5 September 1690.

 Marriage

 On 2 March 1698 Kingsale married Anne, daughter of Robert Dring, of Isleworth, Middlesex, at St Martin, Ludgate, London, in an Anglican ceremony.

 Later life

 Kingsale sat again in the House of Lords during the Irish Parliament of 1703–1713 on 20 May 1712.

 Death

-Kingsale died childless on 9 February 1720 and was buried in Westminster Abbey.
+Kingsale died childless on 9 February 1720 aged 55 and was buried in Westminster Abbey.
 His wife died on 25 April 1724.
 In her will, she provided for a monument to her husband.
 This took the form of a mural with a life-size effigy under a canopy that still stands in the north choir aisle.
 Its large size might be explained by the sympathy for Jacobites entertained by the then dean, Francis Atterbury.

 Kingsale was succeeded by his cousin, Gerald de Courcy, 24th Baron Kingsale, the son of Miles de Courcy.